 As optimal as we try to make our lives, there are many things with which we all struggle at different times, even when the answers are obvious.
 I’m no exception and there are many aspects of my life that I continue to work on and strive to improve each day.
 I’m not perfect, nobody is.

-When I scoured the web to understand how to drive traffic to www.strongerself.co.uk, the recommendation was to write blog posts over 1,500 words as this would help with search engine optimisation (SEO) and drive more traffic to the website.
-I found that writing that amount of content was time-consuming morning as it involved researching the blog post, writing it and then refining the words – all of which require about 4 hours a week.
+When I scoured the web to understand how to drive traffic to the website, the recommendation was to write blog posts over 1,500 words as this would help with search engine optimisation (SEO).
+I found that writing that amount of content was time-consuming, as it involved researching the blog post, writing it and then refining the words – all of which require about 4 hours a week.